SonamRinzinGurung/Realtime-Chat-Application-MERN/README.md

 ### Description

 This is a live chat application that allows users to chat with each other in real time.
-Users can create a new account using a username and start chatting with other users within the application.
+Users can create a new account using a username, add users to their contact list and start chatting with other users within the application.
 The application was built using Node.js, Express, React.js, MongoDB, and Socket.io.

 ### Features

 - Create a new account
+- Add Users to Contact list
 - Real time chat
 - View chat history
 - Typing indicator